Healthcare System in Japan

 - Access to Cigna Global’s network of trusted hospitals, clinics, and doctors

 - The convenience and confidence of 24/7/365 customer service

 In Japan, for-profit organizations are not permitted to run hospitals and clinics.
 By law, Japanese hospitals are non-profit.
 Governing and administrative decisions are made by physicians.
 Clinics must be owned and operated by physicians.
 The for-profit healthcare industry is thus primarily focused on elective and cosmetic procedures.

 Approximately 90% of eligible citizens and residents are enrolled in the public healthcare system.
-The majority of people also have secondary private health insurance.
-In general, it plays a supplementary role, offering life insurance and critical illness insurance.
+The majority of people also have secondary private coverage.
+In general, it plays a supplementary role, offering life insurance and critical illness benefits.
 It also offsets the cost of extra procedures such as orthodontics.
-The 30% cost which the patients have to pay at medical visits can also be covered by private insurance.
+The 30% cost which the patients have to pay at medical visits can also be covered by private carriers.

 Challenges and Changes